 Regulatory note

-GHK-Cu is supplied as a cosmetic-grade INCI ingredient (Copper Tripeptide-1), not for compounded human-use preparations, it is not on the FDA July 2026 PCAC 503A-bulks agenda.
-Cosmetic-grade material available for med-spa, beauty OEMs, and finished-product formulators worldwide; INCI name supplied on SDS for cosmetic-notification workflows (CPNP in EU, equivalent registries elsewhere).
+GHK-Cu is supplied as a cosmetic-grade INCI ingredient (Copper Tripeptide-1) for incorporation into finished cosmetic products by the buyer, in compliance with the destination market's cosmetic-regulation framework.
+Cosmetic-grade material available for med-aesthetic brand OEMs, beauty OEMs, indie founders, and established skincare R&D worldwide; INCI name supplied on SDS for cosmetic-notification workflows (CPNP in EU, NMPA in mainland China, equivalent registries elsewhere).

 Frequently asked questions